juntao/arenztopia/content/news/Issue 16.md

 ## Sports
 by Sam-Louis Alrocaet

-Sled-racing fans are watching anxiously as the Arville Anacondas, the fastest and most popular team in the country, sruggle to keep the first place after nearly being beaten by their rivals, the New Athens Rockets, on Tuesday in the Herbar Sled Races.
+Sled-racing fans are watching anxiously as the Arville Anacondas, the fastest and most popular team in the country, struggle to keep the first place after nearly being beaten by their rivals, the New Athens Rockets, on Tuesday in the Herbar Sled Races.

 ## Arts
 by Owen Miyazoi